-The Center for Ethics aims to engage with the greater community on every level, which includes offering exciting opportunities for New Hampshire high school students.
+The Center for Ethics aims to engage with the greater community on every level, which includes offering exciting opportunities for local high school students.

-The Center for Ethics supports Ethics Circles in New Hampshire high schools.
+The Center for Ethics supports Ethics Circles in local high schools.
 Students learn principles for collaborative discourse and apply those values to discussions of ethical issues, under the guidance of a trained teacher-coordinator.
 Each school is running at least 12 such discussions during the academic year.

 Ethics Circles enhance students' analytical, communication, and leadership skills and build capacities for empathy, reflection, deliberation, and dispute resolution in students' approaches to contemporary moral problems.